Kasner bounces and fluctuating collapse inside hairy black holes with charged matter: Introduction

+On the other hand, in the $\Lambda < 0$ case, recent works of Zheng \cite{Weihao1,Weihao2} construct asymptotically Anti-de-Sitter hairy black hole exteriors bifurcating off of (a large subset of) sub-extremal Reissner--Nordstr\"{o}m--AdS spacetimes.
+The interior of these black holes corresponds to the spacetimes considered in Theorem~\ref{thm.intro} (in the $q_0\neq 0 $ case) and Theorem~\ref{violent.thm} (in the $q_0=0$ case), thereby resolving Open Problem iv in \cite{VDM21}.

-Anti-de-Sitter asymptotics impose that, for a negative cosmological constant $\Lambda<0$ in \eqref{E1}: which gives the following asymptotics on $\phi$ in \eqref{E5}: for $m^2<0$, there exists constants $\phi_{(0)}$, $\phi_{(1)}$ such that Here $\phi_{(0)}=0$ corresponds to Dirichlet-type boundary conditions, while $\phi_{(1)}=0$ is Neumann-type.
-In \cite{holorigin3,holorigin2}, the authors propose the construction of a static hairy black hole obeying \eqref{ads1} and \eqref{ads2}, either with $\phi_{(0)}\neq 0$ (stimulated emission) or $\phi_{(0)}= 0$ (spontaneous emission).
-This concludes our discussion of the first question.
+Anti-de-Sitter asymptotics impose that, for a negative cosmological constant $\Lambda<0$ in \eqref{E1}: which gives the following asymptotics on $\phi$ in \eqref{E5}, for $m^2<0$, there exists constants $\phi_{(0)}$, $\phi_{(1)}$ such that Here $\phi_{(0)}=0$ corresponds to Dirichlet-type boundary conditions, while $\phi_{(1)}=0$ is Neumann-type.
+Both boundary conditions are allowed in \cite{Weihao1,Weihao2}.
+We note that the Dirichlet case is the $\Lambda<0$ analogue of asymptotic flatness in the $\Lambda=0$ case and thus truly corresponds to what should be called an asymptotically-AdS ``hairy black hole''.

-We turn to the second question and start by remarking that the collapsed oscillations and Kasner inversions from Theorem~\ref{thm.intro} were previously anticipated numerically in \cite{hartnolletal2021}, in which an analogy was drawn with the (AC) Josephson effect inside a ``standard'' superconductor, see \cite{Jo1,Jo2}, ultimately causing the Kasner inversion in some regime.
-This scenario, verified numerically, is entirely consistent with our findings from Theorem~\ref{thm.intro}.
+Previous works in physics already argued for the existence of such stationary asymptotically-AdS black holes \cite{holorigin1,holorigin3,holorigin2} as part of the broader field of AdS/CMT (for Condensed Matter Theory) aiming at improving the understanding of condensed matter on flat spacetime by embedding it in a higher-dimensional AdS spacetime (see e.g.\ \cite{hartnollbook} or the related discussion in \cite{VDM21}).
+In the charged scalar field case $(q_0 \neq 0)$, such black holes represent holographic analogues of superconductors due to a spontaneous breaking of the $\mathbb{U}(1)$-symmetry that the charged scalar field is associated with.
+The presence of black hole hair (meaning a non-trivial stationary black hole) reflects the phenomenon of condensation, with Dirichlet boundary condition $\phi_{(0)}\neq 0$ corresponding to a so-called stimulated emission, and $\phi_{(0)}= 0$ to spontaneous emission, in analogy with real-life superconductors (see e.g.\ \cite{introholo} for more details).

+In summary, the first question is answered in the affirmative: the regions considered in Theorem~\ref{thm.intro} and Theorem~\ref{violent.thm} indeed correspond to the interior of an asymptotically-AdS black hole (with Dirichlet or Neumann boundary conditions) recently rigorously constructed in \cite{Weihao1,Weihao2}, whose existence had already been speculated in physics works \cite{holorigin1,holorigin2} in view of their importance as holographic models of superconductors.